arnesson/cordova-plugin-firebase/README.md

 ##### Android Default Notification Icon
 To define a custom default notification icon, you need to create the images and deploy them to the `<projectroot>/platforms/android/app/src/main/res/<drawable-DPI>` folders.
-The easiest way to do this is using the [Image Asset Studio in Android Studio](https://developer.android.com/studio/write/image-asset-studio#create-notification) or using the [Android Asset Studio webapp](https://romannurik.github.io/AndroidAssetStudio/icons-notification.html#source.type=clipart&source.clipart=ac_unit&source.space.trim=1&source.space.pad=0&name=notification_icon).
+The easiest way to create the images is using the [Image Asset Studio in Android Studio](https://developer.android.com/studio/write/image-asset-studio#create-notification) or using the [Android Asset Studio webapp](https://romannurik.github.io/AndroidAssetStudio/icons-notification.html#source.type=clipart&source.clipart=ac_unit&source.space.trim=1&source.space.pad=0&name=notification_icon).

 The icons should be monochrome transparent PNGs with the following sizes: